Proportionally Representative Participatory Budgeting with Ordinal Preferences: Proportional Representation in PB with Ordinal Preferences

+The concepts become more complicated when ties are considered in the preference lists. \begin{example}[Motivating example III] Consider a modification of Example~\ref{example:1} such that the first group of voters are indifferent between $b$ and $c$ as follows.

+Then, the voters in the first group would not care if $c$ is selected or {$b$} is selected. \end{example} More generally, our concepts do not require voters in a single group to have perfectly aligned preferences.

+\begin{example}[Motivating example IV] Consider a modification of Example~\ref{example:1} such that the first group of voters are split into two subgroups as follows.

+In this case, the first group (1-15) and the second group (16-30) of voters do not agree on which project is most preferred but they are cohesive in the sense that they unanimously agree that the two-most preferred projects are $a$ and $b$.
+Since none of the groups can afford their respective most-preferred project with the budget they control, our concepts require that these two groups are allowed to combine their budgets to make a justified demand for either project $a$ or $b$. \end{example}

+Reasoning about proportional representation become{s}, yet again, more complicated when a group of voters can be combined with many different groups.

+\begin{example}[Motivating example V] the total budget limit $100$, and the weights of the projects $w(a)=90$, $w(b)=30$, $w(c)=80$, $w(d)=40$.
+Here, the second group of voters (15-30) share a most-preferred project {(project $a$)} with the first group of voters (1-14) but also share their two-most preferred projects{,} $a$ and $c${,} with the third group of voters (31-100).
+However, the first and second group combined cannot afford project $a$, which has weight 90.
+Yet, the second and third group can afford project $c$, which has weight $80$. \end{example}

+{The last example highlights an additional and key challenge presented by the PB setting that is not present in the multi-winner setting.
+When groups of voters are combined, their justified demand for projects depends not only on the size of the groups (i.e., the size of the budget that they control), but also the weight of the projects that they prefer.
+The concepts that we introduce and develop are flexible enough to capture all of the variants of the example described above. }

-\begin{definition}[Generalised solid coalition] {Suppose voters have weak preferences.} A set of voters $N'$ is a \emph{generalised solid coalition} for a set of candidates $C'$ if every voter in $N'$ weakly prefers every candidate in $C'$ at least as high as every candidate in $C\backslash C'$.
-That is, for all $i\in N'$ and for any $c'\in C'$
+{ }{Before presenting our main concepts in the next section, we introduce the notion of a generalised solid coalition and some technical notation.} {The notion of a generalised solid coalition is central to the PSC of Dummett axioms~\citep{Dumm84a} and the related concepts that we develop.
+Intuitively, a set of voters $N'$ forms a generalised solid coalition for a set of candidate projects $C'$ if every voter in $N'$ weakly prefers every candidate project in $C'$ to any candidate project outside of $C'$.
+Importantly, voters that form a generalised solid coalition for a candidate-project-set $C'$ are not required to have identical preference orderings over candidate projects within $C'$ nor $C\backslash C'$. }

-The candidates in $C'$ are said to be \emph{supported} by the voter set $N'${, and conversely the voter set $N'$ is said to be \emph{supporting} the candidate set $C'$.} \end{definition}
+\begin{definition}[Generalised solid coalition] {Suppose voters have weak preferences.} A set of voters $N'$ is a \emph{generalised solid coalition} for a set of candidates $C'$ if every voter in $N'$ weakly prefers each candidate in $C'$ to each candidate in $C\backslash C'$.
+That is, for all $i\in N'$ and for any $c'\in C'$, $\forall c\in C\backslash C' \quad c'\pref_i c. $ The candidates in $C'$ are said to be \emph{solidly supported} by the voter set $N'${, and conversely the voter set $N'$ is said to \emph{solidly support} the candidate set $C'$.} \end{definition}